iDear-design/vuepress-theme-idear/example/en/views/plugins/screenfull.md

 ## Introduction

-Screenfull plugin for vuepress-theme-timi or other vuepress themes.
+Screenfull plugin for vuepress-theme-idear or other vuepress themes.

 ### Name

-- **As plugin**: `@timi-design/vuepress-plugin-screenfull`
+- **As plugin**: `@idear-design/vuepress-plugin-screenfull`
 - **As component**: `Screenfull（主题开发时使用）`